 “Children don’t think of themselves or their peers as disabled unless we tell them that,” says Shirley Swope, parent advisor at the PEAK Parent Center, a resource center with services for families of children with special needs.
 “Separating or segregating children tells them they’re different from each other, and that message sticks making it harder and harder for them to integrate as they get older.”

 Fostering an all-around, supporting environment means making sure similarities are reinforced.
-Including typically-developing children and special-needs kids in the same play groups gives them the opportunity to understand and practice inclusion, acceptance, and empathy.
+Including children with and without disabilities in the same play groups gives them the opportunity to understand and practice inclusion, acceptance, and empathy.

 Kids are naturally curious.
-Typically-developing children will have questions about how mental and physical disabilities work.
-Help them understand that everyone is different, and that special needs children deserve respect and acceptance.
+Children will have questions about how mental and physical disabilities work.
+Help them understand that everyone is different, and that children with disabilities deserve respect and acceptance.

-Non-disabled children are often taught to ignore their peers with special needs.
+Children are often taught to ignore their peers with disabilities.
 Or worse, they’re taught to treat them differently.
-So, instead of talking about how children with special needs are different, talk about the ways all children are similar.
+So, instead of talking about how children with disabilities are different, talk about the ways all children are similar.

-A common myth about inclusion is that attention given to children with special needs will take away from typically-developing children.
-In fact, research indicates that typically-developing children make similar developmental gains in regular and inclusive preschools (Source).
-Typical peers can share what they know, modeling behaviors for special-needs peers and boosting their own abilities through sharing and demonstration.
+A common myth about inclusion is that attention given to children with disabilities will take away from other children.
+In fact, research indicates that children without disabilities make similar developmental gains in regular and inclusive preschools (Source).
+Peers can share what they know, modeling behaviors for peers with disabilities and boosting their own abilities through sharing and demonstration.

 When you’re supervising kids of different abilities, keep a watchful eye for bullying or mean-spirited joking.
 Since children with disabilities are commonly considered “easy targets,” you have to take steps to protect them.

 Teachers and parents might consider using “buddy systems” on playgrounds.
-This is when a typically-developing child is matched to a classmate with special needs during play.
+This is when a child is matched to a classmate with disabilities during play.
 The buddy system encourages cooperative play between children in inclusive settings.
-Select same-gender and same-age peers who enjoy similar activities.
-Typically developing children may require some training about the best ways to engage their “buddy” in play and how to interpret their behavior and communication style.
+Select peers who enjoy similar activities.
+Children may require some training about the best ways to engage their “buddy” in play and how to interpret their behavior and communication style.

-Aside from taking steps to integrate special-needs children into the overall group, you’ll need to make accommodations with your playground equipment as well.
-Common accommodations for special-needs kids might include putting a fence around a playground area, making sure pathways are paved for wheelchairs, and ensuring that equipment contains ramps and guard rails.
+Aside from taking steps to integrate children with disabilities into the overall group, you’ll need to make accommodations with your playground equipment as well.
+Common accommodations for kids with disabilities might include putting a fence around a playground area, making sure pathways are wheelchair accessible, and including playground equipment that allows kids of all abilities to play together.

 Whenever room permits, go above and beyond Americans With Disabilities Act guidelines and make pathways wider than 60 inches.
 This enables group access for all visitors while accommodating wheeled devices like wheelchairs and strollers.

 How do you encourage inclusive play?
 We’d love to hear your ideas!
-No Fault Sport Group can provide innovative, slip-resistant rubber safety surfacing that makes it easy for all children to play together.
+No Fault Surfaces can provide innovative rubber safety surfacing that makes it easy for all children to play together.
 We work with manufacturers to build playgrounds that emphasize safety, inclusion, and value.
-Please give us a call toll-free at 1-866-NFSPORT and let us know you read this blog!
+Contact us to discuss how No Fault safety surfacing can make your playground more inclusive.

 So … What does it mean to be “IPEMA certified”?